David Butler II-USA TODAY Sports Pictured: Philadelphia Eagles quarterback Nick Foles

 During Thursday’s preseason matchup with the New England Patriots, Philadelphia Eagles quarterback Nick Foles suffered a strained right shoulder following a strip sack by Patriots DE Adrian Clayborn.

 Foles doesn’t appear to be concerned about the injury to his throwing shoulder.
-But with plenty of uncertainty already surrounding quarterback Carson Wentz’s status, offshore sportsbooks such as BookMaker and Pinnacle took the line for Philly’s regular-season opener against the Falcons off the board.
+But with plenty of uncertainty already surrounding quarterback Carson Wentz’s status, offshore sportsbooks took the line for Philly’s regular-season opener against the Falcons off the board.

 “Off the board” means a betting line that was once available has been taken down temporarily due to new or breaking information.
 Once books are comfortable with a line, they’ll reopen that game for betting.